 The well is nearly two metres wide and at least nine metres deep.
 It seems to have been built from stone from the river and is perfectly preserved.
 A cap has been placed on the well.

-We can help you with booking accommodation, tickets or attractions.
+We can help you with booking tickets and attractions, finding walking routes and places to visit, and we have a great range of maps and guidebooks.
 See us in Moot Hall in the Market Place, home to Keswick Information Centre.